Documentation

 Step 1 - Assessing cart requirements

-In this step, we will verify if your store can fulfill the cart requirements and gather essential order information to ensure a smooth order placement process in the subsequent steps.
+In this step, we will verify that your store can fulfill the cart requirements and collect the essential order details necessary to ensure a smooth order placement process in the subsequent steps.

 Simulating a cart